kishlaychandan/FoodDeliveryApp/README.md

 ## 🌟 Features

-- **🍲 Food & Tiffin Service**: Browse through a variety of food items and tiffin services, with detailed information and filtering options.
+- **🍲 Food**: Browse through a variety of food items with detailed information and filtering options to find exactly what you want.
+- **🥘 Tiffin Service**: Explore tiffin services with customizable meal options and durations, allowing you to select the perfect meal plan for your needs.
 - **🛒 Cart**: Easily add, view, and manage your selected items before placing an order.
 - **📦 Order Status**: Check the real-time status of your orders, from preparation to delivery.
 - **❓ FAQ**: Find answers to common questions related to services, delivery, and more.
 - **📞 Contact**: Get in touch with us for any inquiries or support.
 - **💬 Chatbot**: A chatbot is available in the bottom left corner to assist with order queries, delivery issues, and more.
 It toggles open/close on a message icon click.
-- **💵 Payment**: Razorpay payment gateway for making purchasing food.
+- **💵 Payment**: Seamlessly pay for your food and tiffin services using the Razorpay payment gateway, which ensures secure and efficient transactions.
+The payment process is integrated into the application, allowing users to complete their purchases with ease.
+- **🍲 Recipes**: Get recipes for various dishes by entering the dish name.
+The application generates recipes using advanced AI, providing detailed instructions and ingredients.
 - **🔑 Login/Signup**: Secure authentication system powered by Firebase, allowing users to create accounts and log in to manage their orders.

 ## 🛠️ Tech Stack